vtjc2002/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex.md

 Ultimately, we'll use some middleware to try to understand what users are saying with regular expressions (Regex) first, and if we can't, we'll call LUIS.
 If we still can't, then we'll drop down to a generic "I'm not sure what you mean" response, or whatever you put for "ReplyWithConfused."

-To add the middleware for Regex to your solution, create a new folder called "Middleware," and add the contents of the "Middleware" folder (you can find this under **resources > code**) to your solution.
-You can also use this middleware in your future projects.
+To add the middleware for Regex to your solution, create a new folder called "Middleware," and add the contents of the "Middleware" folder (you can find this under **resources > code**) to your solution. **You can also use this middleware in your future projects!**

 In "Startup.cs", below the "Add Regex ability below" comment within `ConfigureServices`, add the following:
 ```csharp